endata/gopher/README.md

 curl http://localhost:3000/
 Hello, Gopher!
 ```
-**Awesome, it worked!**
+Awesome, it worked!
-Next, let's take a look at some useful APIs in the following section:
+Next, let's take a look at some more useful APIs in the following sections:

 # The Basics

 ## The App Container

 As you may have noticed in the "Hello, Gopher!" example above, the very first line inside the
-main() function creates a new app instance like this:
+main() function created a new *app* instance like this:

 ```
 app := gopher.NewApp()
 ```

+This creates an instance of the app container, which is the entry point to the framework.

 ## Routing